 Instead of fighting back, Simon simply packs his shit and leaves the town.
 And goes back to live with his parents!
 For five fucking years!!
 And then he returns to this small town.
 And the second act follows.

 Okay, so he's no hard-boiled bad-ass tough guy.
-But by now he has become the owner of the local daily newspaper and one would expect that he would turn into some sort of a relentless crusader and do some serious Pulitzer prize winning type investigative journalism in order to expose the bad guys and win back his girl.
+But by now, he has become the owner of the local daily newspaper.
+One would expect that he would turn into a relentless crusader and do some serious Pulitzer prize-winning type investigative journalism to expose the bad guys and win back his girl.
 Well, one would be wrong.
 At least I was.
-He falls for another girl instead and the whole thing plays out more like a melodrama than hard-boiled noir novel.
+He falls for another girl instead, and the whole thing becomes more like a melodrama than a hard-boiled novel.

-Which was little disappointing but I didn't mind that much.
+Which was a little disappointing, but I didn't mind that much.
 It's still cool.
-Cover blurb quote from New York Times promises "a nice balance of physical and cerebral action" and I tend to agree with it but would add that neither of those are delivered sufficiently.
-A twist or two wouldn't hurt as far as the cerebral aspect goes and a bit raunchier sex than simple "domestic bliss" (see 'cool lines') would make physical action part more interesting.
+The cover blurb quote from New York Times promises "a nice balance of physical and cerebral action", and I tend to agree with it but would add that neither of those is delivered sufficiently.
+A twist or two wouldn't hurt as far as the cerebral aspect goes, and a bit raunchier sex than simple "domestic bliss" (see 'cool lines') would make the physical action part more interesting.

 4/5